Colloquial Welsh morphology: Initial consonant mutation

 A blank cell indicates no change.

 The mutation ts → j reflects a change heard in modern words borrowed from English.
 Borrowed words like tsips (chips) can often be heard in Wales and the mutated form jips is also common.
 Dw i'n mynd i gael tsips (I'm going to get chips); Mae gen i jips (I have chips).
-Despite this the 'ts' → 'j' mutation is not usually included in the classic list of Welsh mutations and is rarely taught in formal classes.
+Despite this the "ts" → "j" mutation is not usually included in the classic list of Welsh mutations and is rarely taught in formal classes.
 Nevertheless, it is a part of the colloquial language and is used by native, first-language speakers.
+As well as soft mutation of ts it has also been reported that some speakers display the nasal mutation of ts → nh.

 The word for "stone" is carreg, but "the stone" is y garreg (soft mutation), "my stone" is fy ngharreg (nasal mutation) and "her stone" is ei charreg (aspirate mutation).
 These examples represent usage in the standard language; there is some regional and idiolectal variation in colloquial usage.
 In particular, the soft mutation is often used where nasal or aspirate mutation might be expected on the basis of these examples.

 Mutation is not triggered by the form of the preceding word; the meaning and grammatical function of the word are also relevant.
 For example, while yn meaning "in" triggers nasal mutation, homonyms of yn do not.
 For example: